front-matter/invenio-rdm-starter/docs/index.md

 ## FAQ

+### Where can I ask questions about InvenioRDM Starter?

+Please use the [InvenioRDM Starter GitHub Discussions](https://github.com/front-matter/invenio-rdm-starter/discussions).
+You can ask general InvenioRDM questions in the Inveniosoftware Discord Chatroom [https://discord.gg/8qatqBC](https://discord.gg/8qatqBC).

 ### How do I get a secure SSL certificate on localhost?

 The Caddy reverse proxy auto-generates a self-signed SSL certificate on localhost.
 This is an intermediary certificate, the corresponding root certificate isn't automatically used in a Docker Compose setup.
 You can copy the root certificate (Caddy Local Authority - 2024 ECC Root) from your running Caddy container (data/caddy/pki/local/root.crt) into your operating system certificate store.
 The root certificate only works on localhost and is valid for 10 years.